PLCHome/ioBroker.pylontech/README.md

 The command “soh -n-” is only written to the console if this is set here.

+#### Download the battery information data

+The command “info -n-” is always written to the console.
+Here you will find information about which serial number the individual batteries have.
+It is needed for the object tree.
+If this is switched off, the information will not be transmitted to the ioBroker.

 #### Download the log data

 The command “log” is only written to the console if this is set here.

+#### Download the battery power data

+The "pwr" command is always written to the console.
+The command “pwr -n-” is only written to the console if this is set here.
+Here you will find information about the positions of the individual batteries.
+It is needed for the object tree.
+If this is switched off, the information from the "pwr" command is not transferred to the ioBroker and the "pwr -n-" command is not issued.

+#### Download the battery statistics data

+The command “stat -n-” is only written to the console if this is set here.

 #### Download the time information